domkris/AuthDemo/README.md

 </td>
 <td  colspan="2">

- - **Step 1: User sends request to get new access token** <br>
+ - **Step 1: User sends a request to get new Access Token** <br>
     Server validates the request body.
-    Access Token has to be expired and generated by the Server.
+    The Access Token has to be expired and generated by the Server.
     Go to step 2<br><br>
-- **Step 2: Validation of Refresh Token from request body**<br>
+- **Step 2: Validation of the Refresh Token from the request body**<br>
-    Server sends request to DB.
-Refresh Token must exist in DB, must not be used, expired or revoked as well as it's AccessTokenId property  has to be the same as  AccessToken Id from body's Access Token.
+    Server sends a request to DB.
+The Refresh Token must exist in DB, must not be used, expired or revoked as well as it's AccessTokenId property  has to be the same as  AccessToken Id from body's Access Token.
     If Accesss Token is not expired go to optional Step 3 otherwise go to Step 4.<br><br>
 - **Step 3: Invalidation of User's Access Token**<br>
     Server sends request to Redis to invalidate Access Token from request body.